zifeng175mo/dynamo/ATTRIBUTIONS.md

 # Open Source License Attribution

-   Triton Distributed uses Open Source components.
+   Dynemo uses Open Source components.
 You can find the details of these open-source projects along with license information below.
    We are grateful to the developers for their contributions to open source and acknowledge these below.

 ## nats-py - [Apache License 2.0](https://github.com/nats-io/nats.py/blob/main/LICENSE)